 Step 3 Determine if the finding that has been identified is involved with the requirements of an operational or construction program listed in IMC 2504.

 a.
 If the finding is associated only with the development of operational or construction program requirements, proceed to Step 4.
-If the finding associated with the failure to properly implement a program requirement, continue.
+If the finding is associated with the failure to properly implement a program requirement, continue.

 b.
-If the finding is associated with a specific ITAAC and is material to the ITAAC acceptance criteria, it is an ITAAC finding and it will be assigned to the cornerstone that best reflects the finding.
+If the finding is associated with a specific inspection, test, analysis, and acceptance criteria (ITAAC) and is material to the ITAAC acceptance criteria, it is an ITAAC finding and it will be assigned to the cornerstone that best reflects the finding.
 Proceed to Step 6.

 c.
 If the finding is not associated with a specific ITAAC and/or is not material to the ITAAC acceptance criteria, it is a construction finding and it will be assigned to the cornerstone that best reflects the finding.
 Proceed to Step 6.

-Step 4 If the finding is associated with an operational program, it will be assigned to the Operational Programs cornerstone.
-If the finding is associated with a construction program, it will be assigned to the cornerstone that is most closely related to the respective construction program.
+Step 4 If the finding is associated with an operational program listed in IMC 2504, it will be assigned to the Operational Programs cornerstone.
+If the finding is associated with a construction program listed in IMC 2504, it will be assigned to the cornerstone that is most closely related to the respective construction program.

 Determine if the finding is an omission of a program’s critical attribute.